Skip to main content

 Fundamentals

-The decision to begin a journey of is a significant one, born from a deep-seated need to feel like yourself again.
+The decision to begin a journey of hormonal optimization is a significant one, born from a deep-seated need to feel like yourself again.
 You may be experiencing a collection of symptoms that disrupt your daily life, a subtle or profound sense of things being ‘off’.

 This feeling is a valid and important signal from your body.
 When considering estrogen therapy, a common path for women navigating the complexities of perimenopause and post-menopause, the conversation inevitably turns to safety.
 The method of delivery, how the hormone enters your system, is a central part of this safety discussion.
 Understanding the role of your liver in this process is the first step toward making an informed, empowered choice for your long-term wellness.